littlemyx/path-of-heroes/server/README.md

 #### First Time Setup with Docker

 1. After starting the containers, open PocketBase Admin UI at `http://localhost:8090/_/`
-2. Create an admin account
+2. Create an admin account (either through the UI wizard or via CLI, e.g. `docker-compose exec pocketbase pocketbase superuser upsert your@mail.com "StrongPassword"`)
-3. The players collection will be created automatically from the migration file
+3. The players collection and its public access rules will be created automatically from the migration files

 ### Option B: Manual Setup